Higher-Derivative Quantum Gravity with Purely Virtual Particles: Renormalizability and Unitarity

 where $\tau=0$ if $x$ contains at least one fakeon frequency and $\tau=1$ otherwise.
 Then we can safely consider only diagrams where the purely virtual particles do not appear in the external legs.
 This is the fakeon prescription, which can be applied to both ghosts and standard particles and is consistent at any loop order~\cite{Anselmi:2018kgz,Anselmi:2021hab}.

 A given amplitude $\mathcal{A}_{\text{f}}$ in theories with fakeons, which is obtained using~\eqref{eq:fakelim}, can be written as

 where $\mathcal{A}$ is a standard amplitude obtained using the Feynman prescription and $\Delta_{\text{f}}\mathcal{A}$ is a functions obtained by summing all the terms that need to be set to zero by the fakeon prescription.
 This subtraction has been explicitly calculated in~\cite{Melis:2022tqz} for the case of one-loop bubble, triangle and box diagrams, which are the most relevant in particle physics phenomenology.
 The modified functions exhibit new nonanalyticities and singularities that can be used to discriminate models with fakeons from models without.
+It is even possible to explore the possibility that fakeons might exist in general, regardless the problem of ghosts in quantum gravity.
 For example, in~\cite{Anselmi:2021icc} a inert-doublet model where the new scalars are turned into fakeons has been considered as an extension of the standard model and compared with the standard inert-doublet model.
 The results show that in some portion of the parameters space the two models can be quite different.
-Another possibility is to consider whether one of particle in the standard model can be purely virtual or not.
-For a variety of reason, a good candidate for this test is the Higgs boson~\cite{Anselmi:2018yct}.
-This possibility is more interesting because there is no freedom in the parameters space and therefore we can look for some energy domains where the differences between the two cases (standard Higgs or purely virtual Higgs) are relevant.
+In particular, it was shown that the contribution to the decay of the Higgs boson into two photons differs in the two cases due to the modifications of the form~\eqref{eq:ampmod}.
+Another possibility is to consider whether one of the particles in the standard model can be purely virtual or not.
+The only particle that cannot be ruled out from being a fakeon by the present experimental data is the Higgs boson~\cite{Anselmi:2018yct}.
+This possibility is more interesting because there is no freedom in the parameters space and therefore we can look for some energy domains where the differences between the two cases (standard Higgs versus purely virtual Higgs) are relevant.
 This will be published in a forthcoming paper~\cite{PivaMelis}.

-The fakeon prescription open the way for a new understanding of model building and particle physics.
+The fakeon prescription opens the way for a new understanding of model building and particle physics.
 However, its main application remains quantum gravity.
 Although in principle quantum gravity with purely virtual particles can be discriminated from Stelle gravity or Einstein theory in terms of scattering amplitudes, it is quite challenging from the practical point of view, given the energies in play.
 Instead, a good arena where to test quantum gravity is inflationary cosmology.
 In the next section we show how to obtain an important prediction from quantum gravity in that context.

 \sect{Quantum gravity with purely virtual particles and cosmology} In this section we write the action~\eqref{lhd} in an alternative form, in order to make clear the presence of the ghost and show how to apply the fakeon prescription.
 Then we proceed with the derivation of observables in inflationary cosmology and derive a prediction for the tensor-to-scalar ratio.